yesiamrocks/cssanimation.io/README.md

 ## Utility Class

-**cssanimation** also provides a powerful set of pre-built utility classes to fine-tune your animations.
+**{css}animation** also provides a powerful set of pre-built utility classes to fine-tune your animations.
 Use them alongside the `.cssanimation` base class and your chosen animation class.

 This includes: